y-ates/Problems/README.md

-# Problems
+# Problems and PoC's
-Optimizing problems, math problems etc.
+Proof of Concepts for reuse, optimizing problems, math problems etc.